Ceasar/Encyclopedia/src/Sentence.rst

 Sentence
 ================================================================================

-A sentence is a grammatical unit of one or more words_ that are grammatically linked.
+A sentence is a grammatical unit of one or more words_ that are `grammatically related`_.

-Sentences have hierarchical structure and constituent structure.

 The study of sentences is syntax_.

+A simple sentence usually consists of a single finite clause_ with a finite verb that is independent.
+Complex sentences may contain multiple clauses_.

 .. contents::